elizabethengelman/single_responsibility_blog/single_responsibility.md

 end
 ```

-The above class keeps track of the board's state **and** displays this state to the user.
+How would we describe this class?
+It keeps track of the board's state **and** displays this state to the user.
 It looks like we have a SRP violation!
 But, now that we've determined we have a violation, why should we care?

 Including two separate responsibilities in one class, puts us in danger of
 coupling pieces of functionality that have no reason to be dependent on one another.
 In the our ```Board```, we are coupling the ideas of a ```Board```'s state with its display.
 If we ever want to change how a board's **state is stored** or how a board is **displayed**, we would be dealing with two very different responsibilities.
 Say our requirements change, and now instead of displaying our game in the terminal, we also want to display it in a browser as well.
 While creating a browser UI, there could be a chance that introduce a bug into the state keeping section of our class.

 Let's dig back into our Tic Tac Toe example.
-As we discovered, it is quite possible that our Tic Tac Toe game evolves in such a way that we decide to extend our program to allow the user to play in a browser in addition to our initial display in the terminal.
-How could we accomplish this?
+How could we accomplish the display of the board in a browser?
 Our first option could be to use the same ```Board``` class that we defined above, and to add the new functionality to it:

 ```
 class Board